 We regard safety at work as a core value – one we share with employees, contractors and local communities.
 That is why we do everything we can to avoid accidents, using organisational models to assess and manage risks, implementing training, developing expertise and promoting a culture of safety.

 A floating unit for liquefying and exporting gas – and a real technological jewel – Coral Sul FLNG will be the first such on the African continent and the third in the world.
 Coral Sul FLNG will be 432 m long and 66 m wide, and weigh about 220,000 tonnes overall.
 The accommodation module will have eight floors with room for 350 people.
-It will be anchored about 2,000 m deep, with the help of 20 lines weighing 9,000 tonnes combined.
+It will be anchored about 2,000 meters deep, with the help of 20 lines weighing 9,000 tonnes combined.
 Construction of the main components began in 2018.
-In March of that year, the tower for anchoring the unit was completed and in September, the hull – which is made up of 24 modules, containing storage tanks for the LNG – and part of the treatment plants were finished.
-In November, the topside (made up of 12 modules for treating gas and producing LNG) and the accommodation module were finished.
-Coral Sul will have a capacity of about 3.4 million tonnes per year of LNG, fed by six subsea wells, and start-up is expected in 2022.
-Construction is taking place in seven working centres around the world and overall progress on the project is expected to be more than 60 per cent complete by the end of 2019 – the result of 10 million hours of work.
-In September 2019, we began drilling and completing six subsea wells for feeding the liquefaction units.
-They will have an average depth of about 3,000 m and be drilled about 2,000 m under water.
+Construction is taking place in seven working centres around the world.

 Environment and community